-- > Not feel ready, or know how to tell someone that they are being abused, exploited or neglected - > Not recognise their experiences as harmful - > Feel embarrassed, humiliated or threatened.
-This could be due to their vulnerability, disability, sexual orientation and/or language barriers
+- Not feel ready or know how to tell someone that they are being abused, exploited or neglected. - Not recognise their experiences as harmful - Feel embarrassed, humiliated, or threatened.
+This could be due to their vulnerability, disability, sexual orientation and/or language barriers.

-None of this should stop you from having a 'professional curiosity' and speaking to the DSL if you have concerns about a child.
+None of this should stop you from having a "professional curiosity" and speaking ot the DSL if you have concerns about a child, or their deputies.

-7.3 If you discover that FGM has taken place or a pupil is at risk of FGM
+If you discover that FGM has taken place, or a pupil is at risk of FGM